15 Historical Romance Books You Love To Read

 9. Bringing Down the Duke (A League of Extraordinary Women)

-However, when Annabelle travels to Oxford, the women’s suffrage society that funds her scholarship says to have it, you need to help propel our cause so it may involve with their cause.
-They have to go up to powerful dukes and convince them to bring their issues to the House of Lords.
+However, when Annabelle travels to Oxford, the women’s suffrage society that funds her scholarship says to have it, you need to help propel our cause so it may involve their cause.
+They must go up to powerful dukes and convince them to bring their issues to the House of Lords.
 In doing this, she stumbles upon a very infuriating man called the Duke of Montgomery, whose cold and sneers make her angry at the first encounter.
 But they’re going to fall in love.

 Bringing Down the Duke